Electrolux

-Electrolux AB (/sv/) is a Swedish multinational home appliance manufacturer, headquartered in Stockholm.
+Electrolux AB (/sv/; originally Elektromekaniska AB and later Elektrolux AB) is a Swedish multinational home appliance manufacturer, headquartered in Stockholm.
 It is consistently ranked the world's second largest appliance maker by units sold, after Whirlpool.

-Electrolux products are sold under a variety of brand names (including its own), and are primarily major appliances and vacuum cleaners intended for home consumer use.
+Founded in 1910, Electrolux products are sold under a variety of brand names (including its own), and are primarily major appliances and vacuum cleaners intended for home consumer use.

 Electrolux has a primary listing on the Stockholm Stock Exchange.